 Remove wet leaves, fallen fruit, and dead plant matter from your garden.
-Try not to overwater your garden as rollie pollies are also attracted to the moisture.
+Try not to overwater your garden, as rollie pollies are also attracted to moisture.

 This step can be helpful, but if you still have problems, keep reading through the rest of the ways to keep pill bugs from destroying your garden.

-2. Set traps to catch rollie pollies in the garden
+2. Set traps to get rid of rollie pollies in your garden

 If an area of your garden has an overabundance of pill bugs, setting traps is an effective way to bring the numbers back in balance.
 Check traps daily, and remove and either discard or transplant the pill bugs to other areas of your yard.